lookfirst/systemjs-seed/README.md

 * `src/app/FOLDER` -- Each component of your application should have its own folder.
 * `src/app/todo/todo.js` -- Main entrypoint for the todo application.
 Sets up all the routes directly related to this app, imports the controller, templates, css, etc.
 * `src/app/react/exampleApplication.jsx` -- Main entrypoint for the example React application.
-* `test` -- This is where the tests live.
-It has been hard to find examples of good testing practices (especially for angular), so the todo application has very thorough tests for directives and controllers. e2e testing is currently undefined, but will be added soon.
+* `test-unit` -- Unit tests using Karma/Jasmine/ES6.
+It has been hard to find examples of good testing practices (especially for angular), so the todo application has very thorough tests for directives and controllers.
+* `test-e2e` -- e2e tests using Protractor/Jasmine/ES6.

 ### Install & Run